subhanshu1111/youtube-to-piped/README.md

 # YouTube URL Redirection

 This userscript redirects YouTube links to piped.kavin.rocks.
+IIF written in javascript which redirects very quick.
 ![working of this script](output8.gif)
 ## Installation